Skip to content

 End-to-end type safety

-Both offers end-to-end type safety for client-server communication.
+Both offer end-to-end type safety for client-server communication.

 ts